subvisual/subvisual.com/src/posts/2021-10-13-adding-netlify-cms-to-a-website-built-with-still-outside-of-netlify/index.md

 ---
+highlight: false
-path: /netlify-cms-in-a-website-built-with-still-outside-of-netlify
+path: netlify-cms-in-a-website-built-with-still-outside-of-netlify
 title: Adding Netlify CMS to a website built with Still outside of Netlify
+categories:
+  - engineering
 author: gabriel-poca
 date: 2021-10-12
 seoImage: blog-tw-2x.png
 intro: A couple of days ago I added Netlify CMS to Subvisual's blog.
 I found the experience of using Netlify CMS so good that I had to get it on my blog.
 But, while Subvisual's blog is built with Gatsby and deployed to Netlify, mine is built with Still and deployed to Github Pages, so getting it up and running is not as straightforward.
 ---
 # Adding Netlify CMS to a website built with Still outside of Netlify